 Prostate Cancer is when cancer is found in the prostate and is categorized as an adenocarcinoma.
-Prostate is an organ found in the male reproductive system It is one the most common cancers in older men – typically in men older then 50.
+The prostate is an organ found in the Male Reproductive System.
+It is one of the most common cancers in older men – typically in men older than 50.

 Cancer in the prostate can spread or metastasize to other parts of the body including the lymph nodes and Bones among others.

 – Difficulty voiding

 – Pain with voiding

 – Low back pain

 – Urinary frequency